-Tell me about your poetry collection m/ /otherland.
+Tell us about your poetry collection m/ /otherland.

-Asiel: m/ /otherland (Reverena, 2021) is a poetry collection that, in a way, is a love letter to Mexico.
-It was written after spending 10 years in Australia without going back to visit Mexico and coming to terms not only with a lot of the violence that has happened in Mexico, but also with how much I have changed in that period.
+Asiel: m/ /otherland (Reverena, 2021) is, in a way, a love letter to Mexico.
+It was written after spending 10 years in Australia without going back to Mexico and coming to terms not only with a lot of the violence that has happened in Mexico, but also with how much I have changed in that time.

-How does the current social and political climate affect your relationship with Mexico, especially now that we can’t travel to Mexico because of COVID?
+People can’t travel to Mexico because of COVID.
+How does the current social and political climate affect your relationship with Mexico?

-In a way, I feel like I’m constantly trying to reach out for a home that is constantly yelling.
-Of course, a lot of violence is occurring in Mexico.
-I think that for a lot of migrants and even perhaps First Nation peoples here living in Australia, because both are colonised countries, that relationship is always underpinned by grief.
+I feel like I’m constantly trying to reach out for a home that is constantly yelling.
+Of course there’s a lot of violence is occurring in Mexico.
+I think that for a lot of migrants and even perhaps First Nation peoples here in Australia, because both are colonised countries, that relationship is always underpinned by grief.

 Talking about grief and reconciliation, you mix Spanish and English in your poetry.
 What did you reconcile both languages?